 - Combined with a Tear Jerker.
 If you allow Ciri to return to Skjall's grave, she finds that he's been thrown in a pit (the locals believed he was fleeing from the Hunt and stripped him of his honour and name.
 He ultimately died in a trial by ordeal attempting to restore his honour).
 Ciri promptly reburies him respectfully.
-When the villagers come to harass her over it, she proceeds to PUNCH ONE IN THE FACE then give a massive The Reason You Suck speech about Skjall's heroism: he didn't just save her, his actions led the Wild Hunt away from the village.
+When the villagers come to harass her over it, she proceeds to PUNCH ONE IN THE FACE then give a massive The Reason You Suck speech about Skjall's heroism: he didn't just save her, his actions led the Wild Hunt away from turning the village into ashes.
 The villagers then have a collective My God, What Have I Done? moment when they realize that not only did they dishonor one of their clansmen, they drove him to his death.
 They agree to leave the grave alone from that point on.

 - Pretty much any interaction between Geralt and Ciri that underscores their closeness despite the lack of biological ties.

 - Should you pick the grey mare Canterella for the horse race against Movran, Geralt cites the fact her father being named Cahir as a reason.
-A nice little nod showing that the non-Regis members of the Hanse aren't entirely Forgotten Fallen Friends even if they unfortunately aren't mentioned much.
+A nice little nod showing that the non-Regis members of the Hanse aren't entirely Forgotten Fallen Friends, even if they unfortunately aren't mentioned much.

 - When Geralt finally brings Ciri to the Emperor, he brings forth a hundred gold pieces for Geralt, who can choose to refuse.
 Ciri is pretty offended if you take the money, but rejecting causes her and Geralt to quickly hold hands during the scene.